focus-editor/focus/LOG.md

 - Strip trailing whitespace on save
 - Ctrl + [ and Ctrl + ] to indent lines
     - Need to refactor the input system first
+- Ctrl + Backspace/Delete to erase an entire word.
 - Ctrl + Home/End to jump to beginning/end of the file
 - Alt + PgUp/PgDown to scroll viewport by page
+- (Ctrl (VSCode) or Alt (N++) or Alt+Shift (macOS)) + Mouse Click to add an additional cursor wherever the mouse is.
+- Ctrl + Mouse Wheel to increase/decrease editor font size by 1 pt
 - Save font size in the current project config when changed

 - Save editor state on editor operations: